UK Visa for Indians: Everything You Need to Know (2026 Guide)

 1. Student Visa (Most Popular for Indians)

-If you've been accepted to a UK university, college, or boarding school, you'll need a Student visa (formerly Tier 4).
+If you've been accepted to a UK university, college, or boarding school, you'll need a Student visa.

 - Requirement: Confirmation of Acceptance for Studies (CAS) from your institution